I’ve seen a lot of career roadmaps recently.

 Organisational context

 The reality of working with data in an organisation is that you are not responsible for its entire lifecycle.
-You need to understand where the data comes from and who is responsible for it at each stage.
+You must understand where the data comes from and who is responsible for it at each stage.
 Is it housed in a data warehouse?
 Is there a centralised function that takes care of this?
 What is the role of the data analyst in an embedded team?
 How are metrics published across the organisation and where is the ownership for these numbers?

 Beginner – Intermediate